vonMeyennLab/nf_fetchgeo/README.md

 A Nextflow pipeline to download **FASTQ**, **SRA**, and **processed** files from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) database, a public functional genomics data repository supporting MIAME-compliant data submissions.

->The pipeline was created to run on the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler) and it relies on the server's [Lmod environment modules](https://lmod.readthedocs.io/en/latest/) and genome files.
-Thus, the pipeline needs to be adapted before running it in a different HPC cluster.

 ## Pipeline steps
 1. [geofetch](https://geofetch.databio.org/en/latest/)
 2. [sradownloader](https://github.com/s-andrews/sradownloader)